DJthetechguy/Azure-Honeypot-Sentinel-Security-Monitoring/README.md

 ---

 ## Introduction
 This project simulates a real-world Security Operations Center (SOC) environment by deploying an intentionally vulnerable Windows 11 honeypot in Microsoft Azure.
 The virtual machine is exposed to the internet by allowing all inbound traffic and disabling the firewall, enabling it to attract and capture unauthorized access attempts such as brute-force logins.
-These failed authentication events (Event ID 4625) are collected and forwarded to a centralized Log Analytics Workspace, where they are monitored and analyzed using Azure Sentinel.
+These failed authentication events are collected and forwarded to a centralized Log Analytics Workspace, where they are monitored and analyzed using Azure Sentinel.
 To enhance visibility, logs are enriched with GeoIP data, allowing attacker IP addresses to be mapped to geographic locations.
 The results are visualized through a custom Sentinel workbook, providing an interactive view of global attack patterns.
 This project demonstrates hands-on experience with cloud security, SIEM configuration, log analysis using KQL, and threat visualization.

 ---